hauke96/picl/README.md

 Options for the "install" command (all of these are optional):
   -h, --help      Shows this help message
   -c, --config    Specifies the configuration file that should be used.
 This
-                  is "./pic.conf" by default.
+                  is "./picl.conf" by default.
   -o, --output    Specifies the output folder where all libraries should be
                   stored.
 This is "./libs" by default.
-  -u, --url       The base url where pic downloads files from.
+  -u, --url       The base url where picl downloads files from.

 Options for the "remove" command (all of these are optional):
   -h, --help      Shows this help message